The location where Veronica Guerin was shot dead

 The investigation into the journalist's murder was one of the largest in Irish history.
 The police made hundreds of arrests, and the newly formed Criminal Assets Bureau seized more than €6 million worth of property.

-Guerin was murdered by members of a drug gang.
+Members of a drug gang murdered Guerin.
 At the time of her death, the 37-year-old was a crime reporter for the Irish Independent.

 Many of her newspaper articles focused on prominent Irish gangland figures such as Martin Cahill, John Traynor, and Gerry "The Monk" Hutch.

 In September 1995, Guerin approached suspected drug dealer John Gilligan and questioned him about his lavish lifestyle.
-Despite having no official source of income, Gilligan owned several properties, including an equestrian center.
+Although he had no official source of income, Gilligan owned several properties, including an equestrian center.

 When Guerin approached Gilligan, she was assaulted and left with swelling over her left eye.
-The day after the attack, Gilligan called her mobile phone while she was at work and threatened to kidnap her son if she wrote anything about him.
+The day after the attack, Gilligan called her mobile phone while she was at work and threatened to kidnap her son if she wrote anything about him in the newspaper.

 Despite these threats, Guerin continued to report on Gilligan and his gang.

 At the time of her murder, she was in the process of pressing assault charges against him.
-This was a huge issue for the Ballyfermot gangster, as a prison sentence would isolate him from the streets and threaten his position as one of the country's leading importers of cannabis.
+This was a big issue for the Ballyfermot gangster, as a prison sentence would isolate him from his suppliers and threaten his position as one of the country's leading importers of cannabis.

 To prevent the case from moving forward, the gang decided that they needed to kill Guerin.